Evolution of Minimalism, ©2016 by Suzann Thompson

 Crochet, piecing, quilting, embellishment; vintage crochet trim, cotton fabrics and batting, trims, buttons.

-Originally named Evolution of Minimalism, this wall hanging was a humorous look at the difficulty humans have practicing moderation: we start with an almost empty, stark environment, add a little here, add a little there, bring in more and more stuff, until it’s too much!
+Originally this wall hanging was a humorous look at the difficulty humans have practicing moderation: we start with an almost empty, stark environment, add a little here, add a little there, bring in more and more stuff, until it’s too much!
 We clean out, and the cycle repeats.

 The more I looked at it, the more it seemed to show a broader idea of evolution.
 We start at the top left in a family or village—mostly homogeneous with people we’ve known for years.